Mission of the Division of Student Affairs

 Reserved primarily for our upper-division students but accommodating some sophomores, Anacapa Village (AV) is comprised of 87 four-bedroom, two bathroom apartments.
 These apartments are shared by four students, so each student has the privacy of their own bedroom.
 Each apartment is fully furnished and includes living and dining room furniture.

 Enrollment Services includes Admissions and Recruitment, Financial Aid, and Records and Registration.
 Student questions concerning graduation, degree audits, scholarships, federal work study, veterans’ benefits, and California residency eligibility may be answered in the Enrollment Center.

-Office of the Dean of Enrollment
+Dean of Enrollment office

 The purpose of the Dean of Enrollment’s office is to develop, support and assess policies, processes and programs that assist in admitting, supporting, and graduating students.
 Through collaboration with stakeholders outside the area and the admissions, recruitment, financial aid, and records/registration teams, the Dean’s office assists in developing and implementing comprehensive programs designed to promote University access, success for enrolled students, and the mission of the University.

 The Records and Registration office maintains timely and accurate records on enrollment, and the academic progress and accomplishments of its students, while maintaining the privacy and security of those records.

 Registration activities for new and continuing students, including eligibility for registration and assignment of registration appointments, is managed by the Records and Registration office.
 Students enroll in classes on the web through myCSUCI.